-The financial analysis section of your business plan should contain the data for financing your business now, what will be needed for future growth, and an estimation of your operating expenses.
+The financial analysis section of a business plan should contain the data for financing your business for the present, what will be needed for future growth, and an estimation of your operating expenses.

 Because of the structured, in-depth financial data required for this section, you should consult your accountant or other trusted and qualified financial professional before writing this section.

-The financial analysis section should include the following and be based on estimates for new businesses or recent data for established businesses.
+The financial analysis section should be based on estimates for new businesses or recent data for established businesses.
 It should include these elements:

 - Balance sheet: Your assumed and anticipated business financials, including assets, liabilities, and equity.

-- Break-Even Analysis: This analysis demonstrates the point where the cost of doing business is fully covered by sales.
+- Break-even analysis: Demonstrates the point when the cost of doing business is fully covered by sales.

-- Personnel Expense Forecast: The expenses of your team, as outlined in the Management Summary section.
+- Personnel-expense forecast: The expenses of your team, as outlined in a management summary section.